 Marijuana storage

-Transportation and onsite deliveries both to and from the Marijuana Establishment
+Transportation and onsite deliveries both to and from the Marijuana Retailer

 Delivery to customers

-Cultivation process and procedures, including evidence of plans for compliance with Cannabis Control Commission best practices for energy use, water consumption and pesticide controls.

-Product Manufacturing process and procedures

-Retail dispensing procedures

-Research process and procedures

-Testing process and procedures

 Record keeping and maintenance of financial records

 Qualifications of all Close Associates with managerial or operational control.

-Certification that no Person Having Direct or Indirect Control of the Marijuana Establishment has committed any offense(s) that would result in a Presumptive Negative Suitability Determination under 935 CMR 500.802 Tables B-D.
+Certification that no Person Having Direct or Indirect Control of the Marijuana Retailer has committed any offense(s) that would result in a Presumptive Negative Suitability Determination under 935 CMR 500.802 Tables B-D.

-Disclosure of ownership interest of any Person Having Direct or Indirect Control of the proposed Marijuana Establishment in any other licensed Marijuana Establishments within the Commonwealth or elsewhere (license pending or otherwise approved).
+Disclosure of ownership interest of any Person Having Direct or Indirect Control of the proposed Marijuana Retailer in any other licensed Marijuana Retailers within the Commonwealth or elsewhere (license pending or otherwise approved).

 Training plans for employees